 Old Hawaiian Fishing Village of Nualolo Kai

-After our quite nice hot lunch we were offered the opportunity to tour the old Hawaiian Fishing Village of Nuʻalolo Kai.
+After our hot lunch we were offered the opportunity to tour the old Hawaiian Fishing Village of Nuʻalolo Kai.

 Volunteers are working to clear much of the area and preserve this historic site where Hawaiians are said to have lived from 1300 to the late 1800's.
 The tour through the village was educational and provided a welcome insight into the culture and lives of the Hawaiians who once lived here.

-On a nearby beach we were lucky to spot a Hawaiian monk seal, an endangered species.
+On a nearby beach, we were lucky to spot an endangered Hawaiian monk seal.
 Here on this secluded beach the seal is able to lie in the sun and digest his recent meal without fear of man or predators.

 All too soon, however, it was time to gather our belongings and re-board the Discovery 2 for our trip back to port.